chombo-discharge/chombo-discharge/doc/sphinx/source/index.rst

 Take a look at the gallery for some examples.

 This documentation is the user documentation for usage and examples on how to use PlasmaC.
-There is a separate doxygen API documentation of the source code.
+There is a separate :doxy:`Doxygen API <index>` documentation of the source code.

 .. toctree::
    :maxdepth: 1

    Introduction
-   WorkedExample
+   NewSimulations
+   RunningSimulations
    Interface
-   CodeStructure
    ImportantClasses
    Gallery